 Do you have a fabulous outdoor venue near you?
 I sure hope so.

 - Halve the cherry tomatoes and place them in a salad bowl.
-Cut the kernels off the cob with a sharp knife (I like to do this in a bowl so the kernels don't go flying everywhere) and add to the tomatoes.
+Cut the kernels off the cob with a sharp knife (I like to do this in a bowl so the kernels don’t go flying everywhere) and add to the tomatoes.
 Dice the zucchini and cucumber and add to the bowl.
-Remove the pit from the peach or nectarine, dice and add to the bowl, along with the green onions, cilantro and chile.
+Remove the pit from the peach or nectarine, dice and add to the bowl, along with the green onions, cilantro and chili.